ptycho/ptypy/doc/rst/concept.rst

    S0000

-We can have a look now what kind of data Storage holds.
+Let's have a look at what kind of data Storage holds.

 ::